Abandoned & Little-Known Airfields:oks

 It was the first privately owned airfield in Marion County (according to the 7/18/76 issue of the Indianapolis Star).

-was in The Airport Directory Company's 1933 Airports Directory (courtesy of Chris Kennedy).
+The Airport Directory Company's 1933 Airports Directory (courtesy of Chris Kennedy)

 The field was said to have hangars, one of which had "Hoosier" painted on the roof.

-A 1941 aerial view of Hoosier Airport, from the IN Historical Aerial Archive (courtesy of Chris Kennedy).
+A 1941 aerial view from the IN Historical Aerial Archive (courtesy of Chris Kennedy)

-Note the airplane taking off or landing (just left of the center of the photo),
+depicted an airplane taking off or landing (just left of the center of the photo) at Hoosier Airport,

-as well as the airplanes parked near the hangar at the north end.
+as well as airplanes parked near the hangar at the north end.

 It was still depicted as "Hoosier" Airport on the May 1944 Cincinnati Sectional Chart (courtesy of Chris Kennedy).